ritika-b/documentation/docs/Introduction/tutorials/beginners-tutorial.md

 Deploying a smart contract is the process of pushing the code to the blockchain, at which point it resides with an on-chain address.
 Once it's deployed, the code cannot be changed and is said to be *immutable*.

-As long as the address is known, its functions can be called through an interface, on <a href="https://etherscan.io/" target="_blank">Etherscan</a>, or through a library like <a href="https://web3js.readthedocs.io/en/v1.3.0/" target="_blank">web3js</a>, <a href="https://web3py.readthedocs.io/" target="_blank">web3py</a>, <a href="https://docs.ethers.io/v5/" target="_blank">ethers</a>, and more.
+As long as the address is known, its functions can be called through an interface, on [Etherscan](https://etherscan.io/?target=_blank), or through a library like [web3js](https://web3js.readthedocs.io/en/v1.3.0/?target=_blank), [web3py](https://web3py.readthedocs.io/?target=_blank), [ethers](https://docs.ethers.io/v5/?target=_blank), and more.
 Contracts can also be written to interact with other contracts on the blockchain.

 # 5. What are oracles?
 Why are they important? <a name="q5"></a>
 >>>>>>> Update "The Basics" tutorial and docs homepage